Tristichopterus: Description

 The general form of Tristichopterus is slender with fins biasing towards the posterior parts of its body.
 The caudal fin is partially between the heterocercal condition of Dipterus and the diphycercal shape of Sirenidae.
 The rays that compose the fins of Tristichopterus are fine and innumerable and overlapping as in Dipnoi.

 The typical specimen is 10.5 inches in length, its head taking up a fifth of that measurement.
-The greater depth of its body being just behind its subacutely lobate pectorals, measuring at 2 inches.
-The first dorsal originates 6 inches back and the second and 1 and ¼ inches further back.
+The greater depth of its body being just behind its subacutely lobate pectorals, measuring at two inches.
+The first dorsal originates six inches back and the second and 1 and ¼ inches further back.
 The sets of ventral and anal tails are placed opposite each other.
 The start of the lower lobe of the caudal fin occurs 8 ¼ inches from the front, its upper lobe beginning a little further back.
 The pectorals are attached 2 ¼ inches from the front.
-Most common length of an adult Tristichopterus was thought to be 15 inches.
+Most common length of an adult Tristichopterus was thought to be fifteen inches.

 The head of Tristichopterus sports a cranial buckler for protection, similar to Saurodipterini, and is divided into an anterior, longer, and a posterior, wider, parts.
-External naris on the original specimen were not observed and thought to be closer to the lip, like in Osteolepis and Diplopterus.
+External nares on the original specimen were not observed and thought to be closer to the lip, like in Osteolepis and Diplopterus.
 On the labial margin of the snout Tristichopterus has small conical teeth.
 The aforementioned cranial shield on its posterior margin is composed of three parts: one mesial and polygonal in shape and two lateral, triangular in shape.
-These dermal bones are equivalent to transverse supral temporal chain elements in Polypeterus and Lepidosteus.
+These dermal bones are equivalent to transverse supral temporal chain elements in Polypterus and Lepidosteus.
 A large oblong plate covers a significant portion of the cheek in front of the opercular bones contacting the hind part of the maxilla.
 The plate articulates just in front of the orbit with a hyomandibular mechanism similar to Gyroptychius, possibly a pre operculum.
 The orbit itself is placed very far forward on the skull.